VeraVisions/nuclide/Documentation/Networking.md

 ## Preface

-Networking in FTEQW is an extension of the design decisions made for QuakeWorld.
+Networking in [FTE](https://www.fteqw.org/) is an extension of the design decisions made for QuakeWorld.
 All you have to know is that we use NACK feedback to network the changes from client to server.
-There are a lot of other great resources that document the QuakeWorld protocol, so we will focus on the additions that matter here.
+There are a lot of other great resources that document the QuakeWorld protocol, so we will focus on the additions in **FTE** that matter here.

+@note This document will be mainly relevant to programmers working within QuakeC.

 ## Leveraged by FTE QuakeWorld

-In Nuclide, we make heavy use of custom entity networking.
-In FTE, you can set the entity field `.SendEntity` and `.SendFlags` to control network updates for the given entity.
+In **Nuclide**, we make heavy use of custom entity networking.
+In **FTE**, you can set the server-side entity field `.SendEntity` and `.SendFlags` to control network updates for any given entity.
 You have to implement your own `.SendEntity` function that communicates:

 1. The type of entity (so the client can interpret it once it arrives)
 2. The type of information that has changed (you'll see references to `flChanged` in code a lot)